What to do before, during and after earthquakes.

 Regardless of your due diligence, little can prepare you for the jolt of waking at dawn to an unnerving sense that the ground is shaking beneath you.
 But with a little practice, Drop, Cover, and Hold On should become second nature.
 And that’s always your first step.
-If you’re in bed, though, turn face down and cover your neck with your pillow.

 If you are in bed